Direct Collocation for Quantum Optimal Control: Simulation Examples

 where $g/{2\pi} = 100$ MHz and $\hat{a}$ and $\hat{b}$ are the annihilation operators of the first and second qubits, respectively.
 We optimize a CNOT gate using the free-time problem framework subject to the control bounds $|u_{i = 1:4}(t)|/{2\pi} < 20$ MHz.
 The theoretical minimum CNOT gate time is given by $2\pi/g = 10$ ns, although this may not be achievable under our control bounds.
 Hence, as a starting point, we solve an initial free time problem with $N = 100$ knot points and an initial guess of $\Delta t_{k = 1:N-1} = 0.1$ ns between knot points, subject to the constraint that all the $\Delta t_k$ between knot points are equal and $0.09 < \Delta t_k < 0.17$ ns.
 This problem converges to a $15$ ns solution with rollout infidelity $3.67 \times 10^{-8}$ in just $64$ solver iterations.
 Given this solution, we then solve another free-time problem with an initial guess of $\Delta t_k = 0.15$ and bounds $0.135 < \Delta t_k < 0.210$ ns.
 This problem converges to a $16$ ns solution in around $500$ solver iterations with a rollout infidelity of $2.25 \times 10^{-8}$ as shown in Fig. \ref{twoqubit}.

-This example highlights two of the compelling convergence properties of PICO: 1) dynamically infeasible initial guesses and intermediate dynamics constraint violations have the potential to enable fast convergence and 2) the favorable tail-convergence properties afforded by direct methods result in many $9$s of fidelity in far fewer iterations that indirect methods.
+This example highlights two of the compelling convergence properties of PICO: 1) dynamically infeasible initial guesses where the state trajectory does match the controls and intermediate dynamics constraint violations have the potential to enable fast convergence and 2) the favorable tail-convergence properties afforded by direct methods result in many $9$s of fidelity in far fewer iterations than indirect methods.